Monitor business metrics: boat data in Bleemeo

 The Tracker

-As you can see on the picture below, our tracker is pretty simple and costed us less than 150€:
+As you can see on the picture below, our tracker is pretty simple and cost us less than 150€:

 Bleemeo tracker for EDHEC Sailing race